HumanCellAtlas/data-portal-content/content/guides/userguides/download-bam.md

 .

 Depending on how much data was selected, the download might take a second.
-Once the download is complete, you'll see the data you downloaded arranged by
+Once the download is complete, you'll see the data you downloaded arranged by bundle UUID.
+Note that several supporting files are included with every download, which is why you'll see more than just the BAM files you selected for download.
-bundle:

 ![Preview of downloaded files](_images/basic-downloaded_files.png)